-Milk jelly was prepared by using sodium alginate, tamarind gum and glucuronolactone as compound gelling agent, with the ratio of 8:9:5 and the temperature of 60℃, the jelly obtained had better water-holding and chewing properties.
+Milk jelly was prepared by using sodium alginate, tamarind gum, and glucuronolactone as a compound gelling agent, with a ratio of 8:9:5 and a temperature of 60℃, the jelly obtained had better water-holding and chewing properties.

-In addition, there are experts to milk powder, ginger as the main raw material, carrageenan, gelatin and carboxymethyl cellulose sodium mixed in the ratio of 7:1:2 as a gelling agent, for the development of jelly.
+In addition, there are experts on milk powder, ginger as the main raw material, carrageenan, gelatin, and carboxymethyl cellulose sodium mixed in the ratio of 7:1:2 as a gelling agent, for the development of jelly.

 PART 04: Conclusion

-Since the jelly production technology introduced into our country, jelly industry has been showing a more rapid development momentum, its development space is still expanding, its main consumer group is children and teenagers.
+Since jelly production technology was introduced into our country, the jelly industry has been showing a more rapid development momentum, its development space is still expanding, and its main consumer group is children and teenagers.

 And with the continuous improvement of the living standard, people's demand for jelly taste and good health is also growing higher and higher.
-To continuously enrich the taste of jelly products, and at the same time, change the jelly from a simple gluttonous snack into a nutritious and delicious health food, is the effective way of reform and development of jelly manufacturers.
+To continuously enrich the taste of jelly products, and at the same time, change the jelly from a simple gluttonous snack into a nutritious and delicious health food, is an effective way of reforming and developing jelly manufacturers.
 And these all rely on the improvement and innovation of food thickening agent application technology.

 - The continuous development of food thickeners and the continuous optimization of compounding application technology.